tidalcycles/tidalcycles.github.io/_patterns/pattern-groups.md

 second one has four.
 Because tidal ensures both loops fit inside the same cyclic duration, you end up with a polyrhythm.

-You can layer any number of patterns to create many polyrhythms:
+You can layer any number of these subpatterns to create many
+polyrhythms:

 ~~~haskell
 d1 $ sound "[bd bd bd, sn cp sn cp, arpy arpy, odx]"